Hells Angels (manga): Film

 An anime film adaptation by Madhouse, which premiered at the 2008 Tokyo International Film Festival.
 The theme song is "Breathe Again feat.
 Sphere" by Jamosa.

 The Japanese distributor TC Entertainment released the film, simply titled as Hells, on Blu-ray with English subtitles on August 3, 2012.
 On June 12, 2017, Discotek Media had announced at its panel at AnimeNEXT that it would release the film on Blu-ray and DVD.
 On August 13, 2017, Discotek Media announced that the home media release would include an English dub.
-The English dub of the film marked the first time voice acting/video production company TeamFourStar (known for the comedic webseries Dragon Ball Z Abridged) worked on an official dub.
+The English dub of the film marked the first time voice acting/video production company TeamFourStar (known for the comedic parody webseries Dragon Ball Z Abridged) worked on an official dub.
 Discotek Media released the Blu-ray on November 27, 2018.

 Reception

 The Hells anime film was one of the Jury Recommended Works at the 12th Japan Media Arts Festival in 2008.